How to Buy a House While Selling Your Own

 - What is your budget for the transition?
 Consider short-term housing, moving expenses, storage, realtor fees, and so on.
 Will these costs require you to dip into your down payment?

-Coming up with a down payment when buying a new home before selling the old one
+How to get a down payment when buying a house before selling your own

 Buying a home before selling your old one is undoubtedly a risky endeavor.
 What if your current home doesn’t sell as quickly – or for as much – as you planned?
 Although there’s an inherent risk involved with this method, in a seller’s market, there’s less risk involved in most cases.